IBS stands for Irritable Bowel Syndrome

 Relaxed yet alert

 They are quietly grazing, relaxed yet alert.
 Suddenly, a lion emerges from the bush and chases the herd of gazelle.

 They immediately respond in the same way you or I would – the adrenaline kicks in.
 They are able to run for their lives with hearts beating fast and sweat pouring off their sleek coats.

 The adrenaline will fall once we relax and this is where mindful awareness can encourage your body’s Para-sympathetic Nervous System.

 This lets us return to a state of balance and calm as we breathe deeply and release tension.

 So your awareness and capacity to do this is how mindfulness and irritable bowel syndrome are connected.

 Mindfulness and Irritable Bowel Syndrome

 So if you are spending large portions of your day in a state of anxiety, your digestive system will be affected.
-If you can bring a mindful practice into your day it allows you to feel calm and peaceful, thus reducing stress symtoms.
+If you can bring a mindful practice into your day it allows you to feel calm and peaceful, thus reducing stress symptoms.

-It’s a skill to learn how to relax.
-Through mindfulness meditations and exercises, you feel as though you are not completely at the mercy of your health condition.
+It’s a skill to learn how to remain relaxed.
+Through mindfulness meditation and exercises, you feel as though you are not completely at the mercy of your health condition.